 Ray had run a greengrocer's business in Barry Island before he retired.
 After a committal at Barry crematorium on Wednesday 17th July (11am), there will be a celebration of his life at Grangetown Baptist Church at 12.30pm.
 Donations to Parkinsons UK are requested instead of flowers.
 The society sends condolences to Margaret, his son and family.

-Future of the Society: This topic was also discussed at our last meeting.
+This topic was discussed at recent meetings.
 A number of questions arose, principal amongst which were: (a) Are we a group that is seriously researching the history of Grangetown, or are we a group of people who meet because our personal histories just happen to stem from being born in or associated with the area?

 (b) If the former, then shouldn’t each meeting address a specific history topic that has been researched, rather than (as now) being a rather large committee meeting discussing the business of the society?”
 (Shouldn’t the business of the society be discussed by an executive group at another time and place?)